Falcion/Patternugit/docs/markdown/conventions/SEMVER.md

 own dependency specifications and the author will notice any conflicts.
 Determining whether the change is a patch level or minor level modification depends on whether you updated your dependencies in order to fix a bug or introduce new functionality.
-We would usually expect additional code for the latter instance, in which case it’s obviously a minor level increment.
+We would usually expect additional code for the latter instance, in which case it's obviously a minor level increment.

 **What if I inadvertently alter the public API in a way that is not compliant with